Special Events, Craft Shows, Trade Shows

-All retailers participating in the special event either needs to have a sales tax certificate or agree to remit the tax collected immediately after the special event using the tax packet made specifically for the event.
+All retailers participating in the special event must have either a Kansas sales tax certificate or agree to remit the tax collected immediately after the event using the tax packet provided specifically for the event.

 How do I register for a sales tax number?

 The fastest way to register a new business is through the Kansas Business Center web site.
-You will have your number and your Retailer’s Sales Tax Certificate upon completion.
+Your Retailer’s Sales Tax Number and Certificate will be available upon completion of the online application.
 The Business Tax Application (Form CR-16) is available on our web site or by calling 785-296-4937.
 There is no fee for registration.

 Why must I collect and remit sales taxes?

 The simplest answer is that it is the law.
-Provided everyone complies, it ensures fair treatment to all vendors.
-The communities benefit because a portion of the tax distributed where the sale takes place, and the sales tax revenues are spent on the schools, roads, police, fire departments. etc.
+Provided everyone complies, sales tax ensures fair opportunity to all vendors.
+The communities benefit because a portion of the sales tax is distributed to the jurisdiction where the sale takes place, and the sales tax revenues provide the roads and infrastructure that make the events possible.

-What if I need a tax clearance letter to participate in an event?
+What if I need a special event tax clearance letter?

 How often do I file?